Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist. The people who want to mend and create – we are extraordinary.

 Some folks like to change out their metal ground clamp for a magnetic one.

-If you are not sure what a magnetic clamp is then take a look at my document all about it here.
+If you’re not sure what a magnetic clamp is then take a look at a document all about it here.

 If you’re unable to connect it to the project piece itself, connect your ground clamp as close as you can to the project your welding.
 The further away your ground clamp is the more likely something will reduce electrical conductivity.